 The only hotel in Son Bou situated right on the beach, this hotel is perfect for families and couples.
 Consisting of two sister hotels with shared facilities, and with the Flintstones in permanent residence, family fun is never far away.

 Aparthotel Princesa Playa

-This friendly complex enjoys an excellent location for enjoying both the beach and resort centre with it’s vibrant marina.
-The lovely lagoon style swimming and surrounding gardens provide the perfect place to relax and unwind.
-The children have their own kids club to keep them entertained leaving th...
+This friendly complex enjoys an excellent location for enjoying both the beach and resort centre with its vibrant marina.
+The lovely lagoon style swimming pool and surrounding gardens provide the perfect place to relax.
+The children have their own kids' club to keep them entertained, leaving the...

 Port Ciutadella Hotel

-In a unique position, on the headland overlooking the sea, this contemporary and stylish hotel is an ideal choice for discerning guest seeking a high quality, relaxing holiday.
-The beach is close by or simply stroll into the pretty and historical town of Cuidadella, with plenty of shops, local Tapas...
+In a unique position on the headland overlooking the sea, this contemporary and stylish hotel is an ideal choice for the discerning guest seeking a high quality and relaxing holiday.
+The beach is close by or simply stroll into the pretty and historical town of Ciutadella, with plenty of shops, tapas...

-Perched in a quiet area, boasting superb views of Mahon’s old port and attractive harbour, this charming hotel is styled in a colonial way and is ideal for guests seeking a peaceful break.
-The port of Mahon with its quaint bars and restaurants lining the front is perfect for couples looking for a re...
+Perched in a quiet area, boasting superb views of Mahon’s historic port and attractive harbour, the charming Port Mahon hotel is styled in a colonial way and is ideal for guests seeking a peaceful break.
+The port of Mahon with its quaint bars and restaurants lining the front is perfect for couples l...